TudorPopi/web.evanchen.cc/input/mentors.md

   teach math for the sake of explaining math well, in a way that is fun and accessible, with proper rigour if needed, and not for the sake of doing well on math competitions.

+  ## {{ h1("tudor", "Tudor Popescu") }}
+  Contact: $\text{tudordpopescu}@\text{yahoo}{.}\text{com}$
+- Open to both 1:1 and group lessons.
+- After graduating from Carnegie Mellon in 2021, I realized that my decade-long journey as a participant in mathematical competitions was coming to an end.
+I decided to give back what I had learned and started preparing students for olympiads, both privately and in summer camps, such as the Awesome Math Summer Program and the International Mathematics Summer Camp (in Beijing, where I trained several IMO teams).
+I am currently doing my PhD in Algebraic Number Theory at Brandeis University, but in my free time I am offering private tutoring.
+Most of my students are preparing for USA(J)MO, but I am happy to work with students of any mathematical ability (although you should be very motivated and love math).